pvial00/DarkCipher/README.md

 # Algorithm description

 Dark initializes a 256 bit array (8 x 32 bit words) with the key.
 Half of the array is XORed with the nonce and first round begin.
-Each round, each array elemebt is added modulo 2^32 to the element to the right of it, XORed with the value prior to the addition and then rotated left 2 bits.
+Each round, each array element is added modulo 2^32 to the element to the right of it, XORed with the value prior to the addition and then rotated left 2 bits.
 The 8, 32 bit words are then added and XORed together to create 32 output bits which is XORed with the 4 input bytes.

 The complexity to solve for the state at any given block of 32 bits in the ciphertext is the same complexity to brute force the key.